SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Protocols_and_templates/Protocols_and_templates.md

 - [Trend templates](xref:Trend_templates)

 > [!NOTE]
 > The Protocols & Templates module often makes use of overlays, for example when you edit a protocol, alarm template or trend template.
-In that case, from DataMiner 9.0.5 onwards, an undock icon is displayed in the top right corner, which can be used to open the overlay in a separate window.
+In that case, an undock icon is displayed in the top right corner, which can be used to open the overlay in a separate window.
 However, as long as this separate window is open, you will not be able to do any other actions in the Protocols & Templates module.
 >